Chevrolet signs as Aquarium’s Official Conservation Vehicle, helps return turtles to sea

 “When we found out that these endangered sea turtles being rehabilitated by the National Aquarium needed to be released, we knew our Silverado was the perfect vehicle for the job,” said Chevrolet Sales and Marketing Manager Dan Adamcheck.
 “We take pride in knowing that with our hybrid technology, the National Aquarium can better care for animals in need, whether they are responding locally or if they are called on to help with the terrible situation in the Gulf.”

 The sea turtles came to the National Aquarium in January from New England and Delaware, suffering from cases of cold stunning- the sea turtle equivalent of hypothermia.
-After 6 months of rehabilitation by The National Aquarium’s Marine Animal Rescue Program (MARP), the turtles, named Marshall, Patterson and Hampden, were nursed back to health and ready to be released back to the ocean.
+After 6 months of rehabilitation by The National Aquarium’s Animal Rescue program, the turtles, named Marshall, Patterson and Hampden, were nursed back to health and ready to be released back to the ocean.

 Prior to release, Marshall, who was named after the General Motors Baltimore Transmission Operations plant in White Marsh, Maryland, was outfitted with a small satellite transmitter that will allow the National Aquarium to track the turtle.
 The public is invited to follow Marshall’s progress by viewing a satellite map of his travels at the Aquarium’s website.